bhuviq/fintrack/README.md

 **Feature Descriptions:**

-*   **Account Management:** FireFin allows you to add, edit, and delete various types of accounts, providing a centralized view of your financial holdings.
+*   **Account Management:** fireFinTrack allows you to add, edit, and delete various types of accounts, providing a centralized view of your financial holdings.
 *   **Transaction Tracking:** Easily record income and expenses, assign categories, and add notes to your transactions for detailed tracking.
 *   **Budgeting:** Create monthly or custom budgets for different spending categories.
 Track your progress against your budgets and receive alerts when you're approaching or exceeding your limits.
 *   **Goal Setting:** Define your financial goals, set target amounts and timelines, and track your contributions towards achieving them.